punchplatform/kooker/README.md

 ## Launch A Punchline

 You can now launch a punchline.
-Try one of the sample ones, that you can find in the [starters' repository](https://github.com/punchplatform/starters).
+Try one of the samples, that you can find in the [starters repository](https://github.com/punchplatform/starters).
 It that generates arbitrary data on stdout, then stays idle.

 ```sh